GoogleChrome/developer.chrome.com/site/en/docs/web-platform/webgpu/index.md

 ## What is WebGPU? {: #what }

-[WebGPU] is a new web API that exposes modern computer graphics capabilities, specifically Direct3D 12, Metal, and Vulkan, for performing rendering and computation operations on a graphics processing unit (GPU).
+[webgpu] is a new web API that exposes modern computer graphics capabilities, specifically Direct3D 12, Metal, and Vulkan, for performing rendering and computation operations on a graphics processing unit (GPU).